 Hurricane season runs from June 1st to November 30th, but 90 percent of hurricanes occur August through October each year.
 The season is more than halfway through and it has already confirmed estimates of above normal activity.
 Hurricanes are the most costly natural disasters and climate change has dramatically increased their frequency and severity.

 Recent incidents have been a part of a pattern of increased hurricane rainfall that goes back decades since the start of significant human-caused climate change.
-Hurricane Harvey in 2017 was as much as 40 percent higher than rainfall from a similar storm would have been in previous decades.
+Hurricane Harvey, which struck Houston TX in 2017, was as much as 40 percent higher than rainfall from a similar storm would have been in previous decades.

 Internationally, flooding and intense rain has recently hit Germany, Belgium, and China with devastating damage.
 Increased rain has caused floods that differ from historic patterns and therefore often hit areas ill-prepared for extreme flooding events.
 In July 2021 shocking rainfall caused rivers to burst from their banks and cause fatalities, forced evacuations, power outages, and damage to infrastructure and agriculture.
 River basins throughout Europe were affected.
 In China, floods in Henan Province in August 2021 killed 300 and triggered record insurance claims of $1.7 billion USD.
 This flooding has been tied to “extreme rainfall events”.
 Zhengzhou China and other overrun areas received a year's worth of rain in 24 hours.